ovh/the-bastion/doc/sphinx/using/piv.rst

 When you'll have added your key, you'll see a few more details than usual:

 .. code:: shell
+   :emphasize-lines: 1

-   $ bssh --osh selfAddIngressKey --piv
+   bssh --osh selfAddIngressKey --piv
    Enter PIN for 'PIV Card Holder pin (PIV_II)':
    ---the-bastion.example.org--------------------------------the-bastion-3.01.03---
    => add a new public key to your account